MonikaGhimire/comics-app/README.md

-# Search Comics Frontend Application ✨
+# Comic Search Frontend Application

-It is a simple comics search project which has the functionalities to search comics.
-This project was built while practicing react, redux and redux-saga.
+It is a simple comic search project which has the functionalities to search comics, view details of each comic.
+This project was built as hubby project specially to learn redux-saga.
+This application is fetching the data from Marvel Comics API.
 The project was built using following technologies:
 - HTML5
 - CSS3
 - SASS